Local Government Outcomes Framework Explained for Suppliers

 Accountability conversations replace top-down targets.
 Central government uses the data to understand where councils are struggling and where support might help, rather than simply publishing league tables.

-The 16 priority outcomes in the LGOF
+The 16 priority outcomes in the LOF

 The framework groups its outcomes into themes, though some span multiple policy areas.